The holiday season is busy for all of us, but especially for those managing a retail business.

 Create & send your holiday offer via email

-- Schedule emails to promote offers — announce, remind, and give people a last chance to buy
+- Use email automation to send a series of promotional offers — announce, remind, and give people a last chance to buy

 Use paid advertising